Kennedy McIntosh

-Kennedy McIntosh (January 21, 1949 – March 6, 2009) was an American professional basketball player whose NBA career lasted from 1971-1975.
+Kennedy McIntosh (January 21, 1949 – March 6, 2009) was an American professional basketball player whose NBA career lasted from 1971 to 1975.
 At 6'7" tall, he played the forward position.

+Career

 Though born in Detroit, McIntosh attended high school on Michigan's western half, playing basketball at South Haven High School in South Haven.
 McIntosh went to college at Eastern Michigan University, where he scored 2,219 points and grabbed 1,426 rebounds.
-He was then drafted in the first round (15th pick) of the 1971 NBA Draft by the Chicago Bulls.
+He was then drafted in the first round (15th pick) of the 1971 NBA draft by the Chicago Bulls.

 McIntosh played with the Bulls until October 1972, when he was traded to the Seattle SuperSonics for Gar Heard and a draft pick.
 He spent the rest of his career with Seattle, retiring in 1975 because of injury.
 Over his NBA career, McIntosh averaged 5.3 points and 3.9 rebounds per game.

 McIntosh's number 54 jersey was retired by Eastern Michigan University in 2006.

+Death

 McIntosh died of a stroke at UCLA-Santa Monica Hospital, Los Angeles on March 6, 2009, aged 60.